VerKnowSys/Shable/README.md

     ./call-reign-async test-reign

+Calling Reigns and inventory groups:
+> Shable is using Ansible inventory format, groups are no different.
+The only difference is with group calling.
+Shable is using unix-like notation, for example: `inventory:group`

+    # invoke shable reign locally: "test-reign" on local host:
+    bin/shable test-reign

+    # invoke reign: "test-reign" on host: "myhost" of group: "mygroup" from inventory file: "inventory":
+    bin/reign inventory:mygroup test-reign myhost

 Debugging:
 > Shable is using ANSI coloring for output by default.
 If you don't like it, try disabling TTY feature of your terminal.